JumpstartLab/reading/html_and_css/README.markdown

 ### Designing Exercises

-For your chapter, design an exercise which can be completed in 15 to 20 minutes.
-Here's how you can do that:

 #### Logistics

+* For your chapter, design a set of exercises which can be completed in 15 to 20 minutes
 * Write your exercise instructions in `html_and_css/exercises/chapterXX.markdown`
 * Store any resources in `html_and_css/resources/chapterXX/`
 * If you're able to reuse any resources from other chapters, store them in `html_and_css/resources/common/`